weeveiot/weeve-agent/README.md

 }
 ```

-# Secunet
+# Containerization
-Weeve agent can also work in the secunet container environment.
+Weeve agent can also run in a container given the right environment.
+Currently we support container orchestration in the secunet container environment.
 To create a container run `make secunet` in the top project directory.
 This will create a container `secunet-test` ready to be deployed on a secunet gateway.
 It can then be deployed using the repository [secunet deployment](https://github.com/weeveiot/secunet-deployment).

 # [BELOW IS WIP]